‘Tom Clancy’s The Division’ 1.6 Update: Survival Unlimited Medicine Glitch Exposed – Concerns About Toxic Dark Zone Gameplay Community, Review Of Reddit Users’ Concerns

 All in all, there’s a line of thought on the part of Skill Up that the Tom Clancy’s The Division 1.6 update may be opting to make it more appealing to those who do desire to play PvP, but don’t have the requisites to do so.
 Considering there’s a rumored control point format, this may bode well and with some sort of rules of engagement in place it would make the experience more appealing.

 Do you think The Division 1.6 update/patch will resolve Survival’s infinite medicine glitch?
-If you’re in the PvP side of things, would a change to the Dark Zone change your opinion if the environment turns out to be more harmonious?
+If you’re on the PvP side of things, would a change to the Dark Zone change your opinion if the environment turns out to be more harmonious?

 [Featured Image by Ubisoft]